A topic from the subject of Quantification in Chemistry.

 • Spectrophotometers measure the amount of light absorbed by a sample at specific wavelengths.

-• The absorption spectrum of a sample can be used to identify and quantify its components.
+• The absorption spectrum of a sample (a plot of absorbance vs. wavelength) can be used to identify and quantify its components.

 • Spectrophotometry can be used to study a wide variety of chemical phenomena, including reaction kinetics, enzyme activity, and protein structure.

-• Spectrophotometric data is often used to construct calibration curves, which can be used to determine the concentration of a compound in a sample.
+• Spectrophotometric data is often used to construct calibration curves, which relate absorbance to concentration, allowing for the determination of the concentration of an unknown sample.

 Main Concepts